 Things to Consider:

 - Does the job fit your values and lifestyle needs?

 - Are you happy with the location?

 - Can you live with the salary and compensation package?

 - Is there room to grow in the position?

-The following articles offer excellent guidelines and tips on the process of evaluating compensation packages and negotiating salary:
+The following articles and website offer excellent guidelines and tips for evaluating compensation packages and negotiating salary:

 Evaluating the Entire Compensation Package

 Salary Negotiation Dos and Don'ts for Job Seekers

 Quintessential Careers also offers a full collection of